 Your questions should be open-ended to trigger a discussion, so it feels like an organic conversation.
 Ask your questions in a way that makes everyone realize that your goal is to help rather than sell.

-The Discovery meeting is going well.
+The Sales Discovery meeting is going well.
 The discussions are meaningful, you learned a ton of valuable info, and you haven’t tried to pitch or sell anything.
 Great job!

 Before you end the meeting, put your sales hat back on for the final few minutes.
 You need to book that product demo.
 If you’re confident that your product solves the prospect’s needs, you don’t want them to ‘get back to you’.